MihirMore/100daysofcode-Python/log.md

 ### Day - 38

-**Thoughts** : The project developed today is a workout tracker which let's you track you workouts and uses a NLP engine - Nutritionix which gives us the information about the workouts and calories burnt.
+**Thoughts** : The project developed today is a workout tracker which let's you track you workouts and uses a NLP engine provided by Nutritionix API which gives us the information about the workouts and calories burnt.
 This is a very useful application.